eclipse-osee/org.eclipse.osee/plugins/org.eclipse.osee.ats.core/src/org/eclipse/osee/ats/core/workflow/transition/AtsTransitionManagerDesign.md

 # ATS Workflow Documentation/Design

 * <a href="../AtsWorkflowLinks.md">ATS Workflow Links</a>

+### Transition Assignees
+- Validation
+    - Check to see if Work Definition specifies assignee required.
+If so, fail if user isn't assigned already

+- Transition
+    - If transition-to-assignees has valid users, use them
+    - Else use the current user as the to-assignees

 ### Things to consider before implementing a transition hook:

 Most transition validation can/should be done in the Workflow Definitions.
 Anything "generic" should be added to